310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Shinobu %}
-Wha—What are you going to do with that hammer, Midori-kun!?
+Wh—!?
+What are you going to do with that hammer, Midori-kun!?
 You could kill someone with that, you know!?
 {% endbubble %}

 {% bubble Midori %}